ORNL/cpp-proposals-pub/D1673/blas_interface.md

 We have experience in the exercise of wrapping a C or Fortran BLAS implementation for use in portable C++ libraries.
-We describe this exercise in detail in our paper "Evolving a Standard C++ Linear Algebra Library from the BLAS" (P1674R0).
+We describe this exercise in detail in our paper ["Evolving a Standard C++ Linear Algebra Library from the BLAS" (P1674)](http://wg21.link/p1674).
 It is straightforward for vendors, but has pitfalls for developers.
 For example, Fortran's application binary interface (ABI) differs across platforms in ways that can cause run-time errors (even incorrect results, not just crashing).
 Historical examples of vendors' C BLAS implementations have also had ABI issues that required work-arounds.
 This dependence on ABI details makes availability in a standard C++ library valuable.

 ## Notation and conventions